 The aim is to ask the questions that fall in between the chairs.

 It’s not about giving answers or revealing “secrets”.
 People who need re-assurance , of course, will always deal with questions only as a means of reaching an answer, but this is not the point, here.

-Both the writings in this book and on this blog are about appreciating the questions for what they are: stepping stones on an ever-increasing scale of learning.
+Perhaps we should just appreciate these questions for what they are: stepping stones on an ever-increasing scale of learning.

 - When Distraction is the Norm

 - Digital Sabbaticals: Off is the New On